NightShade256/Ferrous/README.md

 Ferrous is certainly not perfect, but it supports the following features:

-- Tweak the behaviour of some ambiguous for maximum compatibility.
+- Tweak the behaviour of some ambiguous instructions for maximum compatibility.
 - Accurate Chip-8 and Super Chip-8 emulation (interpretation?)
 - Rich native frontend with support for debugging and more.
 - Extremely simple and easy to understand core logic implementation.